turikhay/MapModCompanion/README.md

 ## Installation

-ℹ️ You should install this plugin on both sides: on BungeeCord/Velocity and on Spigot/Paper.
+ℹ️ You should install this plugin on both sides: BungeeCord/Velocity and Spigot/Paper.

 1. Download the latest release
 2. Put each file into the corresponding plugins folder
 3. That's it.
 No configuration is required.
 You can restart your servers now.

-⚠️ **NOTE** Spigot plugin may not work without BungeeCord/Velocity counterpart.
-I highly recommend installing plugins on both sides.
-BungeeCord/Velocity plugin is useless if you don't install Spigot plugin on downstream servers.

 ## Configuration
 The configuration file is stored at `plugins/MapModCompanion/config.yml` for both Spigot and BungeeCord.